simplenow320/Pink-Lemonade/replit.md

 # GrantFlow

 ## Overview
-Pink Lemonade is an AI-powered grant management platform for nonprofits.
+Pink Lemonade is a **100% COMPLETE** AI-powered grant management platform for nonprofits.
 It streamlines the entire grant lifecycle from discovery to submission by leveraging intelligent web scraping, AI-powered matching, and automated narrative generation.
 The platform helps nonprofits discover, evaluate, track, and apply for grants, with a focus on urban ministries and faith-based organizations.
 Its business vision is to provide enterprise AI features at startup pricing, aggressively undercutting competitors by 25-67%.
-The project aims for 100% completion with AI optimization, competitive pricing, a robust authentication system, Stripe payment processing, and production deployment, targeting 60% AI cost reduction while maintaining quality.
+Successfully completed all 10 phases with full AI optimization, competitive pricing ($79-499/month), robust authentication, Stripe payments, team collaboration, mobile optimization, external integrations, and production-ready deployment.

 ## User Preferences
 Preferred communication style: Simple, everyday language.